shellypringle/DA-Portfolio/README.md

 **Collecting, analyzing, and visualizing data to make informed decisions**

 ## About Me:
-High school Science Teacher turned Analyst!
-I have a Master's Degree in Biology and over the course of my time as an educator and in graduate school I developed a love for all things data.
+Science Teacher turned Analyst!
+I have an MS in Biology and taught high school science for 13 years.
+Over the course of my career I have developed a love for all things data, and am currently seeking a role in which I can pursue this passion.
 Below are some sample projects I have worked on to hone my analytics skills:

 ## Projects:
 ### COVID study